If my Financial Aid is complete, but I decide I do not want to take classes, what should I do?

 The procedure for declining a Pell Grant is by submitting to the Office of Student Financial aid a signed, written statement clearly indicating you are declining/returning Pell funds for which you were otherwise eligible and that those funds may not be available once the academic (award) year is over.
 Be sure to include your name and student ID number on your written statement.

-The Butler Community College Academic/Foundation Scholarship Application is available to download and print (1314 or 1415) Click here to download the Butler Community College Vocational Scholarship Application.
+The Butler Community College Academic/Foundation Scholarship Application is available to download and print (1415) Click here to download the Butler Community College Vocational Scholarship Application.
 Click here to complete an online Kansas State Scholars scholarship 1314 application form, and be sure to submit the required processing fee with the application.

 Thank-you cards are a mandatory condition for accepting foundation and/or academic scholarships at Butler.
 Click here to review our thank-you card guidelines and tips.